BFHS-Open/knowledge-base/README.md

 # BFHSLA - SciClub - Knowledge Base

 ## What's this?
-This is the computer science Knowledge Base! <br>
+This is the Computer Science Club's "Knowledge Base"! <br>
 This simply features student-curated information and resources.

 ## Personal Knowledge Bases: